-The chart below outlines the global market size of the production and specialty chemicals market.
+The chart on the following page outlines the global market size of the production and specialty chemicals market.
 Prior to decline in activity due to falling oil prices and weak North American natural gas prices experienced in 2015, this market grew at a cumulative annual growth rate of approximately 12% per year from 2009 to 2014 mainly as a result of the trends noted above.
-The market is concentrated with Baker Hughes Inc. (Baker Hughes Inc. ticker: BHI:US) and Ecolab Inc.'s subsidiary Nalco Holdings (Ecolab Inc. ticker: ECL:US, post its acquisition of Champion Technologies in 2013), accounting for approximately 52% of the global market.
+The market is concentrated with Baker Hughes, a GE Company (Baker Hughes, a GE Company ticker: BHGE:US) and Ecolab Inc.'s subsidiary Nalco Holdings (Ecolab Inc. ticker: ECL:US, post its acquisition of Champion Technologies in 2013), accounting for approximately 49% of the global market.
 In North America, CES believes it is in a position to compete with these industry majors as CES believes all of the "other" North American competitors in the marketplace do not have the production and laboratory facilities to be able to design and produce proprietary production and specialty chemicals.